moca/dimmo/README.md

 # About this repo  🏡🇫🇷💵

-This repo is for exploration purposes regarding the open database of house pricing in Frances.
+This repo is for exploration purposes with the objectives to explore:
+ - The open database of house pricing in France.
+ - Dash from plotly

-Explorations are done around the FGrenob
+Work is based around the Grenoble area.

 # TODOs
-- Learn more about dash !
+- Explore all dash tutorial
 - Explore dvf data
   - Investigate how de-duplicate prices in appartments.